telerik/kendo-themes/packages/utils/docs/customization-typography.md

 ---
 title: Customizing Typography
-description: "Refer to the list of the Kendo UI Nouvelle theme variables available for customization."
+description: "Refer to the list of the Kendo UI Theme Utils theme variables available for customization."
-slug: variables_kendothemenouvelle_typography
+slug: variables_kendothemeutils_typography
 position: 9
 ---